Microsoft Word Tables: Advanced Settings & Features

 • To repeat the column headings automatically if a table flows into multiple pages, click Repeat Header Rows on the Layout ribbon.

-• A single table can be split into multiple tables, each with identical settings, including repeating headings if they were set.
+• A single split table in Word can be divided into multiple tables, each with identical settings including repeating headings if they were set.
 Click the Split Table icon on the Layout ribbon.

 • The width of columns and the height of rows can be adjusted manually using click-and-drag or set precisely using the Properties icon on the Layout ribbon.